Skip to main content

 Why Your Business Needs Umbrella Coverage

 In today's litigious environment, a single catastrophic claim can easily exceed your primary policy limits.
-The average jury verdict in commercial liability cases has increased significantly, with many awards now exceeding $1 million.
+Jury verdicts in commercial liability cases have increased significantly, with many awards now reaching seven figures.
 Commercial umbrella insurance provides the extra protection your business needs to survive a major claim without depleting business assets or risking bankruptcy.

 What is Commercial Umbrella Insurance?